 Years and years ago, I helped organize a neighborhood progressive dinner party.
-We went with an Italian theme and selected Osso Buco, AKA “bone with a hole.” as our entree.
+We went with an Italian theme and selected Osso Buco as our entree.
 Until the night of our party, though, I’d never tasted this dish made with veal shanks.
-Dorie instructed us to slow cook this bone in cut of veal in an orange tomato sauce till the meat was fall off the bone tender.
+Dorie instructed us to slow cook this bone-in cut of veal in an orange tomato sauce till the meat was fall off the bone tender.

 Bill has always been a fan of veal, but this was a new preparation for him, too.
 And he fell hard.
 So I didn’t bat an eye when I purchased this pricey cut of meat from the butcher shop this week, knowing it would get rave reviews.
-Unlike the Jerusalem artichokes of two weeks ago, this was a known entity.
-And it was a Dorie Greenspan recipe.
+Plus, it was a Dorie Greenspan recipe.
 I was certain of a delicious outcome when making this osso buco a L’arman.